 The confectionery industry is extremely competitive and is overrun by national and local players.
-Although Cadbury’s parent firm Mondelez International has been the leading brand in bars and chocolates for the middle-income bracket, other companies such as Nestle, Ferrero Rocher, Perfect, Amul, Kraft Foods, and others. are categorized into customers groups that they specialize in.
-Because of the high rate of R& D and change in the chemical composition of milk, the changing the lifestyle that is affecting Asian markets and eating habits, and so on.
+Although Cadbury’s parent firm Mondelez International has been the leading brand in bars and chocolates for the middle-income bracket, other companies such as Nestle, Ferrero Rocher, Perfect, Amul, Kraft Foods, and others. are categorized into customer groups that they specialize in.
+Because of the high rate of R& D and change in the chemical composition of milk, the changing lifestyle that is affecting Asian markets and eating habits, and so on.
 This market will experience high growth in the coming years.

 Market analysis in the Marketing Strategy of Cadbury

 The market for confectionaries is expanding, and because of the increasing consumption of dairy and milk products and the increasing demand for dairy products, there are more opportunities to be found in this field.
 The market is dominated by a few companies like Cadbury, Nestle, Mars, Heinz, Perfetti van, etc. Cadbury offers a wide portfolio of products within the chocolate category such as dairy milk, Bournville, Cadbury crunch, Eclairs, etc. This is why they can dominate the market in this sector, however, their other product categories such as cakes and biscuits suffer because of their limited product range.